 Though these healthy habits have their most powerful effects the earlier you put them to work for you, starting them at any age can still bring you benefits that can help fend off osteoporosis.
 If you’ve already been diagnosed, these steps can help slow or even stop the progression of the disease.

-- And don’t forget vitamin D. Vitamin D helps your body absorb calcium; aim for 1000 IU each day.
-It can be found in enriched or fortified juices, cereals and dairy products, as well as fatty fish, such as salmon or canned light tuna.
+- And don’t forget vitamin D. Vitamin D helps your body absorb calcium.
+According to recommendations from the Institute of Medicine, people who are 70 or younger should get 600 IU each day; older people need 800 IU, while those who are vitamin D deficient should aim for 1,000 IU each day.
+Talk to your doctor about the amount that’s right for you—some people need between 1,000 and 2,000 IU each day to prevent bone loss.
+Vitamin D can be found in enriched or fortified juices, cereals and dairy products, as well as fatty fish, such as salmon or canned light tuna.
 Ten to 15 minutes of sun exposure also provides a healthy dose vitamin D, so consider this yet another reason to go outside for some fresh air each day.
 Your doctor may check your vitamin D level and, depending on the result, may suggest you take a supplement (there are also calcium/vitamin D combos available) if your diet or lifestyle are lacking.

 - Curb caffeine consumption.
 While the research is mixed on the caffeine and osteoporosis connection, it’s smart to limit your consumption.
 Stick to a maximum of 300 mg, or three cups of coffee, a day.